fortenforge/e/_posts/2020-10-10-california-propositions.md

 In 2018, Prop 10 tried to repeal Costa-Hawkins; progressives uniformly supported the proposition, Republicans were uniformly opposed, and YIMBY groups were deeply split.
 In the end, the proposition failed to pass.

 As of January 1st 2020 though, California does actually have statewide rent control, thanks to David Chiu's [AB 1482](https://bungalow.com/articles/californias-rent-control-law-explained).
-For apartment complexes built more than 15 years ago and not already exempt from Costa-Hawkins, rent increases are now capped at 5% plus inflation.
+For apartment complexes built more than 15 years ago and not already exempt from Costa-Hawkins, AB 1482 caps rent increases at 5% plus inflation per year.

 To get AB 1482 passed, Chiu had to make several compromises with YIMBY legislators and landlord groups.
 The end result was a pretty sensible law, in line with a similar [statewide law](https://www.npr.org/2019/02/27/698509957/oregon-set-to-pass-the-first-statewide-rent-control-bill) passed in Oregon.
 Some people (Chiu included) think it doesn't go far enough, and they got enough signatures to put Proposition 10 back on the 2020 ballot as Prop 21.